yorkeccak/bio/README.md

 ## 💡 Example Queries

-Try these powerful queries to see what BioMed Research AI can do:
+Try these powerful queries to see what Bio can do:

 - "What are the latest clinical trials for CAR-T therapy in melanoma?"
 - "Find recent PubMed papers on CRISPR gene editing safety"